adropulic/phase2L1BTagAnalyzer/tau_exercise/README_TAUS.md

 1. Choose binning/ which values to use for the input variables.
 1. Declare the binning/values in `tau_exercise/tables/makeTable.C` and generate a text file of the LUT (sort of):
    * `root .x makeTable.C > log`.

+## Making efficiency plots
+1. In the folder `efficiency_plots`, the macro `calculateEfficiency.C` returns the efficiency as a function of the tau reco- or gen-pT, and the macro `makeEfficienciesPlot.C` is where you can specify which turn-on curves to plot.
+   * `root -l makeEfficienciesPlot.C` or `root -l -b -q makeEfficienciesPlot.C`